CreAI-Lab/creai-lab.github.io/_members/tamar-johnson.md

 ---
 name: Tamar Johnson
 image: images/team/tamar.jpg  # You’ll need to add this image
-role: phd
+role: postdoc
-description: PhD student at the University of Amsterdam
+description: Postdoc at the University of Amsterdam
 group: team
 ---